omegion/vault-unseal-action/README.md

 ### Unseal Vault Server Periodically

-You can sync ArgoCD application after building an image etc.
+You can run a periodic GitHub action to be sure your Vault server is always unsealed.

 ```yaml
 name: Unseal Vault Server Every Hour